Therapy Contract

 ALCOHOL AND DRUG USE

 This service operates a strict no alcohol or illegal drugs rule.
-To ensure everyone’s safety and wellbeing only prescribed medication is permitted on the premises.
 This means that you:-

-· Must not drink alcohol on the premises
+· Must not drink alcohol on the day of your appointment

-· Must not come to the session after you have been drinking alcohol
+· Must not come to the session under the influence of alcohol

-· Must not take illegal or street drugs on the premises
+· Must not take illegal or street drugs on the day of your appointment

 Do you have a comment or concern about this service?